- 1. What Is Phenobarbital For Dogs?

 Phenobarbital is the go-to epilepsy prescription for several vets for a few reasons.
 Of course, the biggest reason is that it works.
 The majority of dogs will have a positive experience with phenobarbital treatment, so it's a great option to start a dog on.
 It's also inexpensive compared to many alternatives, which is important since the prescriptions usually last for a few years.

 That said, there are dogs that simply aren't compatible with this drug.
 Other prescriptions, preexisting conditions, and other factors might lead a vet to prescribe your pet another solution to epilepsy.
 Potassium bromide is a popular alternative to phenobarbital, especially in cases when your pet's epilepsy is less severe.
 Like phenobarbital, it works by reducing the amount of activity in your dog's brain, preventing seizures.

 The major difference between the two drugs is that it takes much longer to build up the potassium bromide levels in your dog's blood than it does to build up phenobarbital levels.
 This means that your dog might not experience any epileptic relief until four months of potassium bromide therapy.
 For this reason, phenobarbital and potassium bromide are often used in tandem with one another.

 Levetiracetam is another potential alternative to phenobarbital.
 It's a newer medication, but it is quickly gaining traction in the veterinary industry.
 However, because of its newness, there are still many unknown factors that vets are learning.
-An example of this is that vets are beginning to discover that dogs and cats seem to develop a tolerance to levetiracetam after a period of time, resulting in an animal's seizures making a comeback.
+An example of this is that vets are beginning to discover that dogs and cats seem to

 Another popular alternative to phenobarbital is CBD.
 CBD is relatively new as a supplement for several health conditions, but research throughout the medical field is extremely promising.
 CBD has numerous health benefits, one of which includes reducing the frequency of seizures.